auth0/docs/articles/sessions/references/sample-use-cases-sessions.md

 useCase:
   - build-an-app
 ---
-# Sample Use Cases: Sessions
+# Use Cases: Sessions

 Auth0 maintains a login session for any user who authenticates via an application.
 When a user performs a new standard login, it resets the login session.

 When you build an application that requires authentication, you can use [sessions](/sessions) to determine if a user is authenticated each time a request is made.
 Let's look at an example.

 ::: note
 This example is accurate for native apps, regular web apps, and single-page apps (SPAs) with a lightweight backend that are using the Authorization Code grant.
-For SPAs with no backend, see [Sample Use Cases: Sessions and Single-Page Apps](/sessions/concepts/sample-use-cases-sessions-spas).
+For SPAs with no backend, see [Sample Use Cases: Sessions and Single-Page Apps](/sessions/references/sample-use-cases-sessions-spas).
 :::

 Let's say you've built an OIDC-compliant e-commerce website called Storezero.io.